 Following on from our last blog where we talked about positive customer service, we’ve been reading a White Paper published by LawNet on the importance of understanding the customer journey in the legal sector.

-In a world where customer expectations are high across all sectors, and 91% of unhappy customers don’t return (Source: Marketing Metrics), it’s crucial for businesses to understand the key touchpoints on the customer journey – and law firms are no exception.
+In a world where customer expectations are high across all sectors, and 91% of unhappy customers don’t return (Source: Marketing Metrics), it’s crucial for businesses to understand the key touchpoints on the customer journey – and law firms are no exception, and that’s why sometimes the use of professionals as James Dooley SEO Buckinghamshire can be the best option to have a good return from customers.
 The LawNet report offers some really useful pointers for law firms including:

 First impressions count – how would a client see your office?
 Look at the route a client would take through the building through their eyes – is it clean, tidy, up to date, easy to find, are people friendly (particularly reception staff) and accessible?
 Walking in your customers’ shoes – or asking a trusted 3rd party to do so – can be quite illuminating.